grafana/grafana/docs/sources/shared/visualizations/tooltip-options-2.md

   This file is used in the following visualizations: candlestick, time series, trend
 ---

 Tooltip options control the information overlay that appears when you hover over data points in the visualization.
-You can customize the following options:

 | Option                                  | Description                                                                                                                    |
 | --------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |